Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Bead splitting processes and continuum random trees

+where $B^{\mathrm{br}}$ is a standard Brownian bridge, starting at $0$ at time $0$ and ending at~$0$ at time $1$, and $(L_t^x(B^{\mathrm{br}}), 0 \le t \le1, x \in\mathbb{R})$ is the jointly continuous process of local times of $B^{\mathrm{br}}$, normalised so that $L_t^x(B^{\mathrm{br}})\,dx$ is the occupation measure of $(B^{\mathrm{br}}(s),0\le s\le t)$.
+The common distribution of both sides in (\ref{rayleigh}) has the Rayleigh density $x\exp(-x^2/2)$ at $x \ge0$.
+The work of Aldous, Miermont, and Pitman \cite{AMP-04a} yields a deeper connection between the Brownian CRT in a Brownian excursion on the one hand and Brownian bridge on the other.
+This establishes a spinal decomposition result for the Brownian CRT via path transformations rather than via Bertoin's extended branching property as in \cite{HPW} or Lemma~\ref {spindecA} here.
+See also Bertoin and Pitman \cite{BeP-94}, Theorem~3.2, for an expression in terms of paths rather than trees.
+To explore this spinal decomposition, let $(\tau_\ell, 0 \le\ell< L^0_1(B^{\mathrm{br}}))$ be the inverse local time process

-so that the collection of excursion intervals of $\BB$ is exhausted by
+so that the collection of excursion intervals of $B^{\mathrm{br}}$ is exhausted by

 and let $P$ be the random discrete distribution obtained by ranking these intervals by length.
-On the other hand, in the Brownian CRT $(\cT,\mu)$, for $0 \le \ell < \lambda(R_1)$ let $\mu_1([0,\ell])$ denote the mass of all points $x \in \cT$ such that the path from root to $x$ in $\cT$ branches from the path from root to leaf $\Sigma_1$ of $\cT$ at a junction point on $R_1$ whose distance from the root of $\cT$ is at most $\ell$.
-Then according to the spinal decomposition of the Brownian CRT implied by \cite[Lemma 9 and Equation (12)]{AMP-04a}, the equality in distribution \re{rayleigh} extends to the equality in distribution of processes \eq (\mu_1([0,\ell]), 0 \le \ell < \lambda(R_1) ) \ed (\tau_\ell, 0 \le \ell < L^0_1(\BB)). \en Moreover, conditionally given the process on the left side of \re{locid}, the Brownian CRT $(\cT, \mu)$ decomposes into a countable collection of subtrees
+On the other hand, in the Brownian CRT $(\mathcal{T},\mu)$, for $0 \le\ell< \lambda(R_1)$ let $\mu_1([0,\ell])$ denote the mass of all points $x \in\mathcal{T}$ such that the path from root to~$x$ in $\mathcal{T}$ branches from the path from root to leaf $\Sigma_1$ of~$\mathcal{T}$ at a junction point on~$R_1$ whose distance from the root of $\mathcal{T}$ is at most $\ell$.
+Then according to the spinal decomposition of the Brownian CRT implied by \cite{AMP-04a}, Lemma 9 and equation (12), the equality in distribution (\ref{rayleigh}) extends to the equality in distribution of processes